Mother's Day (Modern Family)

 "Mother's Day" is the 21st episode of the American comedy television series, Modern Family's second season and the 45th episode overall of the series.
-It originally aired on the American Broadcast Company (ABC) on May 4, 2011.
+It originally aired on the American Broadcasting Company (ABC) on May 4, 2011.
 The episode was written by Dan O'Shannon & Ilana Wernick and was directed by Michael Spiller.

 In the episode, Claire and Gloria's Mother's Day excursion outdoors with the kids turns into the mother of all disasters.
 Meanwhile, Phil and Jay share an awkward moment after Jay finds a letter he wrote to his mom on a past Mother's Day when they stay home to prepare dinner for everyone; and Mitchell attempts to show his appreciation for Cameron by bringing him breakfast in bed on Mother's Day, causing Cameron to worry about the gender roles in his relationship with Mitchell.

 "Mother's Day" received positive reviews from critics with Alan Sepinwall, who is usually critical of the series, calling Ed O'Neill's performance "terrific".
 The episode also marked a rise in the ratings from the previous episode, "Someone to Watch Over Lily".
 The episode also ranked as the highest-rated scripted program on Wednesday.